joelparkerhenderson/architecture-decision-record/README.md

 Characteristics of a good ADR:

-  * Rational: Explain the reasons for doing the particular AD.
+  * Rationale: Explain the reasons for doing the particular AD.
 This can include the context (see below), pros and cons of various potential choices, feature comparions, cost/benefit discussions, and more.

   * Specific: Each ADR should be about one AD, not multiple ADs.